What Is Student Loan Consolidation?

 What Types of Student Loans Can I Consolidate?

-Student loan consolidation applies to federal student loans, rather than private student loans.
+Student loan consolidation applies to federal student loans, rather than private loans.

-Your other option is student loan refinancing, which allows you to combine both your federal and student loans into a single student loan, single (lower) interest rate and single student loan servicer.
+Your other option is student loan refinancing, which allows you to combine both your federal and private loans into a single student loan, single (lower) interest rate and single student loan servicer.

-Per the U.S. Department of Education, the types of federal student loans that can be consolidated include:
+Per the U.S. Department of Education, the types of federal loans that can be consolidated include:

 - Direct Subsidized Loans

 - Direct Unsubsidized Loans